crypto-org-chain/chain-docs/docs/getting-started/croeseid5-testnet.md

 ### Step 3-2.
 Obtain test token

-Unless you have obtained the CRO testnet token before, use the [tcro faucet](https://crypto.org/faucet) to obtain test CRO tokens.
-In case you have reached the daily limit on faucet airdrop, you can simply send a message on [Discord](https://discord.gg/pahqHz26q4) #request-tcro channel, stating who you are and your `tcro.....` address.
+Croeseid 5 faucet is on the way.
+If you need testing tokens, you can send a message on [Discord](https://discord.gg/pahqHz26q4) #request-tcro-croeseid channel, stating who you are and your `tcro.....` address for Croeseid 5.

 ### Step 3-3.
 Obtain the validator public key